ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

 If the status of a serve application remains non-`RUNNING` for more than `serviceUnhealthySecondThreshold` seconds, the KubeRay operator will consider the RayCluster as unhealthy and initiate the preparation of a new RayCluster.
-However, there is a corner case where the Kubernetes cluster may not have enough resources to accommodate the serve application.
+A common cause of this issue is that the Kubernetes cluster does not have enough resources to accommodate the serve application.
 In such cases, the KubeRay operator may continue to restart the RayCluster, leading to a loop of restarts.

 We can also perform an experiment to reproduce this situation: